CodeFHD/OptiCore/README.md

 Optical Elements Addon for Blender
 <br />

-OptiCore is a Blender-addon to provide accurate and well-defined models of optical elements (lenses, mirrors, ...) as well as optimechanical components (optical bench, posts, ...).
+OptiCore is a Blender-addon to provide accurate and well-defined models of optical elements (lenses, mirrors, etc.) as well as a few selected optimechanical components (optical bench, posts).
 These models can not only help you to easily create renderings of optical laboratory experiments, but also stunning images involving caustics.

 This addon will primarily be maintained for the latest Blender release.
 The last commit was tested on Blender version 4.2.1 LTS.